ronnieholm/Backend-web-programming-course-spring-2014/LectureNotes.md

 this keyword" approach.
 The latter approach is however very common used in real life, so you should know about it.

+# Handling conditions

+So far, we can only define "deterministic" sequences of statements that will always be executed in the same order.
+This sets significant constraints on the complexity of code we can write.

+To create more complex code, we also need statements that control the "flow" of other statements.
+That is, the order in which other statements are executed.

+These statements are called "control statements".
+The main types of control statements are:

+  - Conditional statements
+  - Repetition statements

+In the category of conditional statements, the if-statement is the most prominent member.

+Other conditional statements:

+  - if/else-statement
+  - Switch-statement

+## The if-statement

+The business logic we are trying to implement will very often contain *conditions*.

+Examples:

+  - Only allow withdrawal from a bank account *if* the balance is larger than the amount to withdraw
+  - A car is defined as being a family car *if* it has at least four seats *and* has air conditioning

+The C# syntax for a conditional statement is:

+    if (condition) {
+        // sequence of statements
+    }

+Three elements in an if-statement:

+  1. The keyword if
+  2. The logical condition (which is a boolean expression) inside the brackets
+  3. The code block inside the { and }

+Remember that a boolean (or logical) expression will always evaluate to true or false.
+The expression can be simple or very complex, but it must always evaluate to either true or false.

+How will the *withdraw* method from the *BankAccount* class look, if we add the condition that the balance must be larger than or equal to the amount we are trying to withdraw?

+    if (balance >= amount) {
+        balance = balance – amount;
+    }

+It is very important to understand the main propertiers of the if-statement

+  - If the condition evaluates to *true*, the code inside the code block will be executed *once* and the program will then continue with the statements following the if-statement
+  - If the condition evaluates to *false*, the code inside the code block will be skipped (i.e. *not* executed), and the program will immediately continue with the statements following the if-statement

+If the code block only consists of one line, it is possible to write the code like this:

+    if (balance >= amount)
+        balance = balance – amount;

+For readability, and to avoid bugs in the program, it is however recommended always to use the { and } to delimit the code block.

+Watch out: Do *not* put a semicolon right after the condition.
+This is an error, but not a syntax error.
+The if-statement will then "do nothing" no matter the value of the condition.

+## The if/else statement

+In many situations there will also be a natural alternative action if the condition evaluates to false.

+We could write this as:

+    if (balance >= amount) {
+        balance = balance – amount;
+    }
+    if (balance < amount) {
+        Console.Writeline(“ERROR!!”);
+    }

+This is possible but somewhat dangerous.
+Can we be absolutely sure that the two conditions are mutually exclusive, and that one will always be executed?

+It is more convenient (and safe) to include the alternative as an integrated part of the if-statement itself by adding an else-part to the statement:

+    if (balance >= amount) {
+        balance = balance – amount;
+    } else {
+        Console.Writeline("Error");
+    }

+This is a safer approach; we are guaranteed that *exactly* one of the statements is always executed.
+Never none, never both.

+## Nested if-statement

+It is also possible to "nest" if-statements within each other.
+We could have a condition like:

+    if ((age >= 18) && (nationality == "Danish")) {
+        Console.Writeline("You can vote");
+    }

+This is perfectly legal but could also be written as:

+    if (age >= 18) {
+        if (nationality == "Danish") {
+            Console.Writeline(“You can vote!”);
+        }
+    }

+Notice the indentation.
+It makes the code easier to read.

+In general the code block can contain any code you want, like additional conditional statements as above.
+Watch out for very complex combinations.

+You can, of course, also nest if/else-statements.

+## Multi if/else-statements

+Often you will have more than two possible alternatives.
+For instances translation of scores to grades:

+If score is above 90, grade is A
+If score is above 75, grade is B
+If score is above 55, grade is C
+If none of the above, grade is D

+This can be written as a nested if/else-statement:

+    if (score > 90) {
+        grade = "A";
+    } else {
+        if (score > 75) {
+            grade = "B";
+        } else {
+            if (score > 55) {
+                grade = "C";
+            } else {
+                grade = "D";
+            }
+        }
+    }

+An alternative way of writing this is:

+    if (score > 90) {
+        grade = "A";
+    } else if (score > 70) {
+        grade = "B";
+    } else if (score > 55) {
+        grade = "C";
+    } else {
+        grade = "D";
+    }

+They are logically equivalent but the latter can be easier to read.
+Mostly a matter of style and preferences.

+## Switch-statements

+Sometimes the business logic has a nature where there is a distinct outcome for each possible specific value of a variable.

+Maybe the logic for calculating child support could be like this:

+0 children amounts to 0 kr. of child support per month 1 child amounts to 1,200 kr. of child support per month 2 children amounts to 2,000 kr. of child support per month 3 children amounts to 2,600 kr. of child support per month
+> 3 children amounts to 3,000 kr. of child support per month

+There is no simple formula for this dependency so we could write it as a nested or multi *if/else*-statement.
+However, the switch-statement allows us to "directly" choose an alternative based on a specific value:

+    switch (noOfChildren) {
+        case 0:
+            childSupport = 0;
+            break;
+        case 1:
+            childSupport = 1200;
+            break;
+        case 2:
+            childSupport = 2000;
+            break;
+        case 3:
+            childSupport = 2600;
+            break;
+        default:
+            childSupport = 3000;
+            break;
+    }

+There are several important properties to note about the *switch*-statement:

+  - At the outermost level, we use the keyword *switch* followed by the expression (typically just a variable) that we "switch" on in brackets ().
+  - We write a *case* statement for each of the cases that we wish to handle individually, using the keyword case followed by the actual value, followed by ":" (colon, not semicolon).
+  - Each case contains a sequence of statements, concluded by a *break* statement.
+    The break statement indicates that no more of the code within the case statement should be executed.
+It is perfectly legal to include if-statements, etc. in the code before the break statement, but often you will put just a single line of code.
+  - If the value is not handled explicitly by a matching case statement, it is caught in the *default* statement and the lines of code specified here are executed.

+Again, there is nothing you can do in a *switch*-statement that you cannot do in a *if*-statement.
+They are logically equivalent.

+Choose the type of statement that you feel fits the problem best, and makes the code easier to understand.